gramener/gramex/README.md

 Server
 --------------------------------------------------------------------------------

-The server is the core I/O engine.
-It translates requests into responses and provides a set of services.
+The server is the core engine of Gramex.
+It offers a set of services such as URL mapping, logging, caching, etc that applications can use.

+The server is configured by YAML file.
+The server has a default `gramex.yaml`.
+Gramex runs in a home directory, which can have a `gramex.yaml` that overrides it.
+The YAML file configures each service independently:

+    - conf:         # Configuration files
+    - app:          # Main app configuration section
+    - url:          # URL mapping section
+    - log:          # Logging configuration
+    - cache:        # Caching configuration
+    - ...           # etc. -- one section per service

+The server provides an admin view that allows admins to see (and perhaps modify?) the configurations.

 The server is asynchronous.
-It executes on an event loop.
-Handlers can use asynchronous functionality (e.g. deferred execution).
+It executes on an event loop that applications can use (for deferred execution, for example).
+The server also runs a separate thread that can:

-The server is configured by a default `gramex.yaml`.
-Gramex runs in a home directory, which can have a `gramex.yaml` that overrides it.
-It has the following structure:

-    - app:
-        app-keys: app-values
-    - urls:
-        url-mapper Configuration parameters
-    - service 1:
-        service 1 configuration parameters
-    - service 2:
-        service 2 configuration parameters
-    - ...

-The server runs a separate thread(s) that do the following:

 - Interrupt long requests, even without the consent of the app.
 (For example, if the connection closes, just stop the function.)